tj/bm/Readme.md

 ## BM

-  Simple bash CLI benchmarks persisted by your _~/Dropbox_.
+  Simple bash CLI bookmarks persisted by your _~/Dropbox_.

 ## Install